-You can set either12 hour clock or 24 hour clock.
-In the following example I will show you how to set the time for 14:35 when using the 24 clock.
+You can set either 12 hour clock or 24 hour clock.
+In the following example I will show you how to set the time for 3:35.
 Make sure that you have removed all packaging from your oven.

 When your oven is plugged in for the first time or when power resumes after a power cut, a '0' will be shown in the display; you will have to reset the clock.